 In some scenarios, it may be necessary for the Subscriber and the Service Provider to agree upon the CE-VLAN ID/EVC Map at the UNI.
 One way to implement this is to have the Service Provider dictate the mapping.
 This is what is frequently done with the mapping between DLCIs and permanent virtual connections for Frame Relay.
-Also note that for a given UNI, the CE-VLAN ID/EVC Map may be constrained by the range of CE-VLAN ID values that can be supported by the CE and the range of CE-VLAN ID values that can be supported by the Service Provider.
-17
+Also note that for a given UNI, the CE-VLAN ID/EVC Map may be constrained by the range of CE-VLAN ID values that can be supported by the CE and the range of CE-VLAN ID values that can be supported by the CE and the range of CE-VLAN ID values that can be supported by the Service Provider.17